GAGGIUINO/gaggiuino.github.io/docs/guides/3pln-stock-wiring-integration.md

 ## Internal Finishing Touches

 Remove the pins from the screen connector, add a length of heat shrink tubing around the cable bundle so the sharp vent doesn't cut through the soft silicone wire jacket (don't shrink it), and pass the screen wires and ST-Link wires through the back vents.
+Mount the ST-Link with some double-sided tape.

 ![Wire pass-through](https://user-images.githubusercontent.com/117388662/239461641-e4f1d5f0-e83c-458c-94ca-61b25a6c7fa0.png ':size=500')